iriyagupta/Document-Preprocessing/README.md

 # Document Preprocessin

-Preprocessing of the images with skey problems by correcting the skew present as well as the calculating the angles.
+Preprocessing of the images with problems by correcting the skew present